stylus/stylus/docs/executable.md

 ### Converting CSS

- If we wish to convert css to the terse Stylus syntax, we can utilize the `--css` flag.
+ If you wish to convert CSS to the terse Stylus syntax, use the `--css` flag.

  Via stdio: